 At the time of writing this article, the marketing material for the Dockatot states that is intended to be used for lounging, tummy time, cosleeping, playing and supervised napping.
 But it’s not intended to be used within a crib or bassinet.
 Whereas the SleepyHead marketing material states that it is intended for the same use as the Dockatot but can also be used as a crib insert and to help babies transition between a crib and a bed.

-On first glance, I thought that this difference was worrying.
-But the more I thought about it, I think that this just reflects how the Dockatot / SleepyHead product fits within the guidelines of the where they’re sold.
+At first glance, I thought that this difference was worrying.
+But the more I thought about it, I think that this just reflects how the Dockatot / SleepyHead product fits within the guidelines of where they’re sold.
 How could an identical product be recommended for use in a crib in one region but not be recommended for use in a crib in

 Different Consumer Guidelines?